fistons/harss-api/README.md

 docker-compose up
 ```

-This will create the databases (postgres + redis) and do the necessary migration
+This will create the databases (postgres + redis) and do the necessary migrations

 ## How to init/migrate database